Skip to content

 Message transformation is necessary when the message format sent by the client differs from the format expected by the back-end service.
 The Message Translator architectural pattern in WSO2 Micro Integrator describes how to translate from one data format to another.

-In this tutorial, you will send a request message to a back-end service where the format of the request payload differs from what the back-end service expects.
-The Data Mapper mediator transforms the request message payload to the format expected by the back-end service.
+In this tutorial, you will send a request message to a back-end service where the format of the payload differs from what the back-end service expects.
+The Data Mapper mediator is used to transform the request payload into the format expected by the back-end service.

 Let’s assume this is the format of the request sent by the client: